kolov/x2j/README.md

     public static String j2x(String jsonContainingOneElement)
     public static String j2x(String jsonContainingManyElements, String elementName)

-I still have to figure out how to make the jar available.
+I used this converter to store and query XML in MongoDB, see a blog entry about it [here](http://assenkolov.blogspot.com/2012/02/storing-xml-in-json-database.html).
+I still have to make the jar available.
-A finale note: I am new to Clojure and the code can certainly be improved a lot, but I am impressed with the compactness of the result.
+A final note: I am new to Clojure and the code can certainly be improved a lot, but I am impressed with the compactness of the result.